LangTrans/Documentation/implementation.md

 #### **Outside Block**

-To match error regex in whole source code.&#x20;
+To match error regex in whole source code.

-{% hint style="info" %}
-For errors related to a typeofsyntax, outside block should be inside [typeofsyntax block](implementation.md#typeofsyntax-block).
+> For errors related to a typeofsyntax, outside block should be inside [typeofsyntax block](implementation.md#typeofsyntax-block).

-For errors not related to any typeofsyntax, outside block should be used outside block
+> For errors not related to any typeofsyntax, outside block should be used outside block
-{% endhint %}

 #### **NameofError**